Son of Pickton victim supporting Myran family during Winnipeg serial killer’s trial

 Sharon Abraham with her son (left) and eldest daughter.
 Photo: Courtesy Casey Abraham

-“I was in Grade 9 and (police) asked us to (give) a blood sample,” said Casey.
+“I was in Grade 9 and (police) asked us to (give) a blood sample,” says Casey.
 “Basically, (they said), ‘We have an idea that your mom was on his farm.’
 They just wanted to match up some of the DNA.

 “They kind of told us, ‘We’re pretty sure he’s responsible for the death of your mother.’”